Druckansicht der Internetadresse:

 The "London Moment" examines how governments-in-exile during the Second World War planned for a post-war Europe.
 Exiled by the radical expansion of the Nazi Empire, London became a safe haven from 1940 on.
 The exiled governments and their key figures (including Charles de Gaulle, Edvard Benes, and Queen Wilhelmina) sought to maintain national interests and pursue close cooperation - i.e. the London Moment.
 They claimed statehood and sovereignty and developed new political and legal ways to achieve both.
 By studying these processes, the project shows the origin of a constructive legacy of European cooperation under the most difficult circumstances.

-The London Moment (2014-2023) is funded by the Volkswagen Foundation.
+The London Moment (2014-2023) was funded by the Volkswagen Foundation.

 Infraglob logo